-I would like to be your tutor!
-I am currently studying Psychology and Business at The University of Texas at Austin with plans to apply to dental school in the future.
+Hello!
+Thank you for choosing Varsity Tutors.
+I focus on all sorts of math subjects, from algebra to pre-calculus and SAT math.
 I was always more of an independent thinker during high school, and I would usually try to solve things myself.
 However, I struggled a lot when the time for my SAT came around--to the point where I actually ended up needing a tutor myself for the math portion!
 Nonetheless, I acknowledged the power of tutoring when I ended up surpassing my own expectations for the exam!
 I wish to spread the benefits of knowledge and confidence in younger students.
-My goal is to gain a better understanding of what it means to help others, as well as practice my communication skills.
-Thank you for choosing Varsity Tutors and I look forward to hearing from you!
+Thanks again for choosing Varsity Tutors and I look forward to hearing from you!

-The University of Texas at Austin - BS, Psychology/Business minor
+Undergraduate Degree: The University of Texas at Austin - Bachelor of Science, Psychology/Business minor

 SAT Math: 720